legendary-bro/Better-Pokecord/README.md

 There are two values within the Settings.ini file that control how long the script should wait in milliseconds before sending another message when its been instructed to begin spamming.
 The default values are 500 and 1000.

 This means that after sending a spam message the script will wait at least half a second but no longer than one second before sending another message.
 The script will randomly pick a time between the Min/Max.
-So setting them to 3000,10500 for example would make at wait at least 3 seconds but no longer than 10.5 seconds to send the next message.
+So setting them to 3000,10500 for example would make it wait at least 3 seconds but no longer than 10.5 seconds to send the next message.

 ### 2.4 Set new hotkeys